udaykirankavaturu/system-design/bloom-filters/README.md

 pip3 install -r requirements.txt
 ```

-This will install FastAPI and Uvicorn.
+This will install FastAPI, Uvicorn, and the required hash function libraries.

 ## Running the Server